-Prerequisites: Competency in MTE 1-3 or as demonstrated through placement or unit completion or equivalent OR Corequisite: MCR 8 Provides instruction, review, and drill in percentage, cash and trade discounts, mark-up, payroll, sales, property and other taxes, simple and compound interest, bank discounts, loans, investments, and annuities.
+See Table M for Math Placement Provides instruction, review, and drill in percentage, cash and trade discounts, mark-up, payroll, sales, property and other taxes, simple and compound interest, bank discounts, loans, investments, and annuities.
 This course is intended for occupational/technical programs.
-Lecture 3 hours.
-Total 3 hours per week.

-MTH 154 - Quantitative Reasoning (3 credits)
+MTH 154 Quantitative Reasoning (3 credits)